How do I get a S-Rating?

 An on-site check is generally commissioned by us as an additional auditing instrument if NQC identifies inconsistencies or major gaps or omissions when reviewing your SAQ.
 But an on-site check can also take place independently of the self-assessment questionnaire.
 Should divergences be discovered during the review, these will be transparently communicated and documented.
 We expect all divergences to be remedied on the basis of a suitable action plan within a strictly defined period.

-Like the SAQ, the on-site check is an essential integral part of the S-Rating and free of charge for you on two occasions.
+Like the SAQ, the on-site check is an essential integral part of the S-Rating and free of charge for you.
 Unlike the self-assessment questionnaire, which is mandatory for all companies, the on-site check is not a compulsory step in the overall process, however.
 An on-site check will not be arranged if you company location is already given a positive rating on the basis of the SAQ.
 The location-specific review takes place only if the result of the SAQ suggests an increased sustainability risk.
 The location-specific review also provides transparency about the sustainability performance on-site.
 The on-site check reviews the location as a whole using eleven primary criteria.
 The on-site check lasts a total of eight hours.
 The sustainability assessor of our audit partner Intertek conducts the following five activities at the location during this time: Initial meeting with the location’s management, site inspection, and interviews with employees, audit of documents, preparation of an interim report (CAP), and final discussion.

 The on-site check is intended to help you recognize deficiencies that negatively influence the S-Rating.
 At the end of the on-site check, the sustainability assessor that we have commissioned will draw up what is known as a Corrective Action Plan (CAP) with you.
 The implementation of the measures that are listed will be checked by Intertek and us at regular intervals in order to guarantee that the deadlines that have been set are met.
 The on-site check is a supplement to the SAQ.
 It does not release you from the obligation to continuously improve the self-assessment questionnaire, however.